unknownicse26/parasuit/README.md

 ## Source Code Structure
-Here are breif descriptions of files.
-Some less-important files may be omitted.
+Here are brief descriptions of the files.
+Some less important files may be omitted.
 ```
 .
 ├── benchmarks                  Testing & reporting directory